Who is this for?

 Both of these pieces of information however, can be found by getting two Stripe objects related to the subscription: the Customer and the Product objects.

-If we reference the Stripe API docs on the subscription object, we can see that the related customer's id is under subscription.customer.
-For the product ids, where they're located depends on whether the subscription has a single plan or multiple plans.
+If we reference the Stripe API docs on the subscription object, we can see that the related customer's id is under subscription.customer

 For the purposes of this example, let's assume that all customer subscriptions will be limited to one plan and one product.
-This will make this process easier to follow and allow us to find the id of the subscription product, which will be under the subscription's plan object: subscription.plan.product.
+This will make this process easier to follow and allow us to find the id of the subscription product, which will be under the subscription's plan object: subscription.plan.product

-Note: if a subscription had multiple plans and products, we'd get the product IDs from the items.data array.
+Note: if a subscription had multiple plans and products, we'd get the product IDs from the items.data

 Now that we have the customer and product id, we can use Stripe's API to get the related objects with the information we need.

-Let’s install stripe as an npm package and import it at the top of our file along with our Stripe API secret key (for security reasons, consider storing your secret key as an environment variable):
+as an npm package and import it at the top of our file along with our Stripe API secret key (for security reasons, consider storing your secret key as an environment variable):

 const stripe = require('stripe')('YOUR_SECRET_API_KEY_HERE')